President, Greater Wichita Partnership

 President, Downtown Wichita

-Jeff worked closely with the community and partners to develop and implement Project Downtown: The Master Plan for Wichita, which was adopted in 2010, and has served as an economic driver for development.
-In the last 10 years, the public and private sectors have invested more than a billion dollars in Downtown Wichita.
+Jeff began in Wichita by working closely with the community and stakeholders to develop and implement Project Downtown: The Master Plan for Wichita, which was adopted in 2010 and has served as an economic driver for development.
+Since its adoption, total investment in Wichita’s urban core is approximately one billion dollars.

 Prior to coming to Wichita, Jeff served as the Assistant Executive Director of the City of Baton Rouge Downtown Development District.
-Jeff holds a bachelor’s degree in landscape architecture from the University of Kentucky and a master’s degree in landscape architecture from Louisiana State University, which focused on urban planning and business.
+Jeff holds a bachelor’s degree in landscape architecture from the University of Kentucky and a master’s degree in landscape architecture from Louisiana State University, with an emphasis on urban planning and business.

 Jeff is married to Melissa and they have two children, a son Matthew and a daughter Anna Joy.